lkalliance/module-18-challenge/README.md

 The Thought Police is a back end for a suggested social network, based on a MongoDB no-SQL database.
 I have wanted to work with MongoDB for a while, and try something other than SQL relational databases.
 I have other projects of mine that could benefit from the strengths of a document-based database, and this was an excellent opportunity to get my feet wet!

+You can enjoy a video walkthrough of the app [here](https://drive.google.com/file/d/1Rxis32dgCbcHCv5LJJwwInQMc-y_E9On/view?usp=sharing).

 ## What's with the title?

 There's nothing nefarious about it: the project called for users' posts to be called "thoughts" and I thought it was vaguely dystopian to have, say, a `thoughtController` file and to talk of editing or deleting thoughts.